Boat Officers & ABO Guide

 Killcords

-• RIBS with our Honda engines need one plus a key
+• RIBS/STAN need a killcord plus a key

-• An extra spare kill cord must remain attached to every fuel can for use in emergency.
-(The 'spare' killcord should be in a plastic pouch on the can).
+• A spare kill cord must remain attached to every fuel can for use in emergency.
+These are kept in a yellow canister attached to petrol can.

 Honda Engines

-• With our new engines comes new petrol cans - the 'air value' is permanently open.
+• With our new engines comes new petrol cans - the 'air value' is permanently open (see image).
+LEAVE THEM ALONE!

-• RIB keys - attach the bungee cord as image and this keeps the key in place.
+• RIB keys - attach the bungee cord around the control throttle (as image) and this will keep the key in place.

 Getting the boats out